Algolia’s Nicolas Dessaigne on maximizing developer relations

 Elevate your enterprise data technology and strategy at Transform 2021.

 The tech industry has seen a surge of interest in developer relations (DevRel) from both startups and established players.
-This is largely the result of the challenges marketing teams face when trying to reach developers, a group that has had low confidence in traditional marketing.
+This is largely the result of the challenges marketing teams face when trying to reach developers, a group that has historically had low confidence in traditional marketing.

 To help demystify DevRel, we spoke with Nicolas Dessaigne, cofounder of Algolia and a visiting partner at Y Combinator (YC).
 Algolia is a search-as-a-service platform founded in 2012 in Paris.
 As a tool that’s sold exclusively to developers, Algolia lives and dies by DevRel, and the company has developed a solid reputation in the field.
-This growth has attracted significant investor interest, propelling the company to unicorn status with $75 million in revenue in 2020.
+This growth has attracted significant investor interest, propelling Algolia to unicorn status with $75 million in revenue in 2020.

 But it wasn’t always easy, and Algolia’s first application to YC was rejected.
 The team had an initial product, search on mobile, and compelling technology but lacked a clear market.
-“Our feedback was that we didn’t understand our competitive advantage, and the initial market wasn’t right,” Dessaigne said.
+“Our feedback was that we didn’t understand our competitive advantage and the initial market wasn’t right,” Dessaigne said.

-So they had to pivot to becoming a SaaS product.
+So the team had to pivot to offering a SaaS product.
 “It turned out that the requirements for our initial product, which forced us to rebuild search from the ground up, were perfect for the new focus,” Dessaigne added.

-It also didn’t hurt that they had many prominent YC alums as customers, including Michael Siebel of SocialCam and Pebble.
+It also didn’t hurt that Algolia had many prominent YC alums as customers, including Michael Seibel of SocialCam and Pebble.
 “On a business development trip to San Francisco,” Dessaigne said, “our customers were telling us we should reapply.
 We weren’t even thinking about it at the time.
 The second time, it was much easier to get accepted.”

 Good DevRel starts with a good product